Skip to Content

 Common Injuries from a Motorcycle Accident

 Motorcycle accidents can be devastating and cause serious and lifelong injuries.
-Injuries to the legs are very common, but head and chest injuries also occur frequently.
+While injuries to the legs are very common, head and chest injuries also occur frequently.
 Other common injuries in motorcycle accidents include:

 • Broken or fractured bones